Can you color brown eggs? Yes! Learn how to COLOR natural brown eggs for Easter with this super easy Easter egg

 - Place eggs in a pot on the stove with room temperature water.

 - Bring water and eggs to a boil

-- Turn off the stovetop under the pot of boiling water, cover, and allow eggs to sit and continue to cook for 10 to 15 minutes in the hot water
+- Turn off the stovetop under the pot of boiling water, cover, and allow eggs to sit and continue to cook for 10 to 15 minutes in hot water.

 - Rinse and soak eggs in cold water to cool.

 Step 2 – Allow hard-boiled eggs to cool completely before painting

 - Give the natural brown hard-boiled eggs time to cool completely before using paint pens to decorate them.